 “I thought it was awesome,” said Assistant Athletic Director Alan Hinnant, who has been part of the project since the beginning.
 “It’s a great feeling to have something your athletes and school community can call home.
 It’s amazing that we can walk around and see four St. David’s teams in action at the same time, We are very fortunate to have this property inside the Beltline so close to our campus.”

 St. David’s purchased the 30 acre former golf driving range off Yonkers Road in 2012 and broke ground that fall.
 The boys soccer team was the first team to play on the first field in the fall of 2013 and won a state title a year later at the newly dubbed “Field of Dreams.”
 An adjacent field served as a soccer practice area, then evolved into the home field for girls lacrosse.
 The tennis courts and the baseball field joined them this spring.

 “This project has transformed from the original plan,” said Hinnant.
 “A ton of people have been involved in getting this complex where it is and there is more to come.
-It’s evolved through three athletic directors.
-Wes Wilder was involved in the early stages and Sherry Kapelar had a huge role in the planning process.
-We were foutunate that our board gave the two of us a lot of leeway to design and build what we needed.
+In the early stages and Sherry Kapelar had a huge role in the planning process.
+We were fortunate that our board gave the two of us a lot of leeway to design and build what we needed.
 Ricardo Viera has done a great job implementing what we designed and (Facilities Director) Dave Geesey has served as the project manager.
 Board members Phil York and Jule Smith have been instrumental in getting us to this point.“

 More amenities are on the way.
 The new multi-purpose field house will be ready soon and will include a concessions area, picnic tables, team rooms and a changing room for officials and umpires.